AdguardTeam/AdguardKnowledgeBase/12.miscellaneous/03.plurals/docs.en.md

 This is the most user-friendly scheme of translating strings with plurals.

-Crowdin suggests users to translate the certain amount of phrases with different plural forms.
+Crowdin suggests to users that they translate the certain amount of phrases with different plural forms.

 If your language provides only one plural form, then you will see only one phrase to translate.
 If you have three forms, Crowdin will provide you with the string divided into other two or three strings to translate.